 Kim Rose, Co-founder and Producer Emeritus

-Kim Rose is director of strategic communications for UF Health Communications.
-Her team has oversight for system internal, executive and business communications, issues management and crisis response.
-She previously served as Assistant Director for Shands HealthCare’s Marketing and PR Department.
-She co-founded Health in a Heartbeat in 2000 and was Senior Producer for its first four years, assigning and editing the scripts and helping launch and promote the series nationally.
-Kim is a UF College of Journalism and Communications alum.
-Prior to joining Shands, she worked for the City of Gainesville’s Division of Cultural Affairs as coordinator for the Downtown Festival and Arts Show and the Hoggetowne Medieval Faire.
-Rose is a past member of the WUFT-TV board of trustees.
-She’s active in the International Association of Business Communicators and volunteers for the Alachua County Senior Recreation Center and the Santa Fe Women’s Economic Stability Initiative.
+Kim Rose has worked in communications for UF Health for over two decades.
+She’s currently communications manager for UF Health Information Technology.
+Previously, she was director of strategic communications for UF Health Communications; and before that, she served as assistant director for Shands HealthCare’s Marketing and PR Department.
+She co-founded Health in a Heartbeat in 2000 and was senior producer for its first four years, assigning and editing the scripts and helping launch and promote the series nationally.
+Kim is a UF College of Journalism and Communications alum and a past member of the WUFT-TV board of trustees.

 Glenn Richards, Producer